-At 31 December 2017, the Group's ORCR equated to 12.1% of net income (12.2% in 2016).
-The marginal reduction reflects the Group's reducing commercial net interest income which attracts a higher operational risk weighting (15% weighting) than the Group's growing 'retail' (residential) net interest income (12% weighting).
-The Group's income has been split into 3 separate material business lines and the operational risk percentages as set out in Article 317 of the CRR applied to calculate the base ORCR.
+At 31 December 2018, the Group's ORCR equated to 12.1% of net income (12.1% in 2017).
+The Group's reducing commercial net interest income, a direct result of reducing commercial balances in line with the Group's strategic plan, attract a higher operational risk weighting (15% weighting) than the Group's growing 'retail' (residential) net interest income (12% weighting).
+The Group's income has been split into 3 separate material business lines (retail, commercial and asset management) and the operational risk percentages as set out in Article 317 of the CRR are applied to calculate the base ORCR.